aav7fl/website/_posts/2024-09-09-soo-machine-and-auto-ai-aplified-legacy.md

 > I've done some digging on FamilySearch and attached a few records to [Robert's FamilySearch page](https://www.familysearch.org/tree/person/details/9FWJ-G1R) to help with future discovery by others.
 (The website does require an account, but it's free to use).

+It's possible that Robert A. Morrison was actually adopted by Charles and Sarah Morrison, as he doesn't show up in the household in the [Morrison 1881](https://www.familysearch.org/ark:/61903/1:1:MVFZ-FCQ), and I can't even being to piece together what happened to the Morrison family by [1891](https://www.familysearch.org/ark:/61903/1:1:KHG8-2T5) as they're all seamingly apart by then.
+Charles or Sarah show up on any birth records as parents for someone named Robert.
+By 1901, Robert had seemingly immigrated to the US (1899/1900).
+So it's possible that Robert was a relative or close neighbor friend that could have had a different name when he born.
+I was unable to find any records for a Robert born on October 14, 1880, but that doesn't mean I searched all of the correct record collections.
+My theory is that Robert was adopted by the Morrison family between 1891-1899 before he moved away.
+Which is why Robert later lists Charles and Sarah as his parents on his marriage certificate.

+This might make tracking down his original birth records a bit trickier since we don't necessarily know his birth parents for certain.
+We'd probably want to start looking for any Robert born in Canada on October 14, 1880 and then check if there are records of his birth parents passing away before 1899.

 All documents and newspaper articles that I've found for Robert Morrison only list his middle initial as "A".
 I've tried searching for his birth record in Canada, but I've had no luck.

 Good resources include newspaper obituaries, death certificates, or cemetery records.